Indigenous Philippine folk religions: Lower gods

 15th century Ifugao bulul with a pamahan (ceremonial bowl).
 Adherents of the folk religions believe that gods presiding over crops reside within their bululs.
-The sacred bulul in the photo is currently under the colonial possession of France's Louvre Museum.
+This bulul is currently under the colonial possession of the Louvre.

-Lesser deities in Filipino religions generally fit into three broad categories: nature spirits residing in the environment, such as a mountain or a tree; guardian spirits in charge of specific aspects of daily life such as hunting or fishing; and deified ancestors or tribal heroes.
+Lesser deities in Filipino religions generally fall into three broad categories: nature spirits residing in the environment, such as a mountain or a tree; guardian spirits responsible for specific aspects of daily life, such as hunting or fishing; and deified ancestors or tribal heroes.
 These categories frequently overlap, with individual deities falling into two or more categories, and in some instances, deities evolve from one role to another, as when a tribal hero known for fishing becomes a guardian spirit associated with hunting.

 Concept of the soul

 One of the many Limestone tombs of Kamhantik (890–1030 AD), where ancestors were buried and sealed by sarcophagi.
 Locals believe that the tombs were also created by forest deities, as per tradition.
 In the early 20th century, the sacred site was looted and defiled by American colonizers.
 All of the sarcophagi seals were stolen in the process.

 Each ethnic group has their own concept and number of the soul of a being, notably humans.
 In most cases, a person has two or more souls while he or she is alive.
-The origin of a person's soul have been told through narratives concerning the Indigenous Philippine folk religions, where each ethnic religion has its unique concept on soul origin, soul composition, retaining and caring for the soul, and other matters, such as the eventual passage of the soul after the person's life is relinquished.
+The origin of a person's soul has been told through narratives concerning the Indigenous Philippine folk religions, where each ethnic religion has its unique concept of soul origin, soul composition, retaining and caring for the soul, and other matters, such as the eventual passage of the soul after the person's life is relinquished.
 In some cases, the souls are provided by certain deities such as the case among the Tagbanwa, while in others, the soul comes from certain special regions such as the case among the Bisaya.
-Some people have two souls such as the Ifugao, while others have five souls such as the Hanunoo Mangyan.
-In general, a person's physical and mental health contribute to the overall health of the person's souls.
+Some people have two souls, such as the Ifugao, while others have five souls such as the Hanunoo Mangyan.
+In general, a person's physical and mental health contribute to the overall health of the person's soul.
 In some instances, if a soul is lost, a person will become sick, and if all living souls are gone, then the body eventually dies.
 However, there are also instances in which the body can still live despite the loss of all of its souls, such as the phenomenon called mekararuanan among the Ibanag.
-Overall, caring for one's self is essential to long life for the souls, which in turn provide a long life to the body.
+Overall, caring for oneself is essential to long life for the soul, which in turn provides a long life to the body.